pepoandra/WinstonApp/README.md

 Then, the program calculates the total in card transactions, and based on that it calculates how much money should be deposited to complete the cash.

+### Future features to be added:
+-Scan credit card slips with the camera
+-Calculate average sales & tips based on past nights.

 ### Screenshots

 ![main](/img/main_info.png)